Skip to main content.

 Once a student moderates, requirements for the major include;

-• two courses in movement practices per semester, including; three ballet courses; a minimum of two courses in a non-western dance form or practice (e.g. African diaspora, Palestinian dabkeh); one semester of an upper level four day a week intensive;
+• two courses in movement practices per semester, including; three ballet courses; at least two courses in a dance form or practice of the African diaspora; and at least one semester of an upper-level technique course

 • participation in a dance work/piece for performance – student and/or faculty;